CodeJamboree/replace-tags/README.md

 // Output: Count 1: 1; Count 2: 1
 // Note: "Getting Count" was only logged once.
 ```

+Note: Even when the `cache` flag is set to false for subsequent calls to `replaceTags`, the internal cache is still used during each individual call.

 ### Caching Option